bredelings/BayesianEstimatorSelfing/README.md

 bali-phy -m Generic2.hs -l tsv --test --- Examples/test.phase2
 ```

-If you leave off the `-l tsv` then logging will be done in JSON format.
+3. If you leave off the `-l tsv` then logging will be done in JSON format.

 # Installing the development version of BES

+*Note:* You should probably just run `bali-phy-pkg install BES` instead of doing this!

 To install the unreleased development version of BES from github:
 ```